timvlaer/timvlaer.github.io/_posts/2019-05-17-keep-the-loop-alive.md

 share: true
 ---

+While consuming messages from Kafka, quite a few things happen in the background to make sure the consumer is actually performing well.
+In this article I focus on the timeout mechanisms in place to keep a consumer and its group stable.
+Especially if the processing of messages can take a while, you might run into issues.
+Read on.

-The kafka consumer has a very convenient api.
-You configure it with a couple of connection properties, subscribe to one or more topics and start polling for messages.
+The kafka consumer has a convenient api.
+With a bit of setup, you can quickly start consuming messages by calling `poll` inside a loop:
 ```java
 Properties consumerProps = new Properties();
 consumerProps.put(ConsumerConfig.BOOTSTRAP_SERVERS_CONFIG, "kafka-broker:9092");